Professor Sir Martin Landray

 - Honorary Consultant Physician, Oxford University Hospitals NHS Foundation Trust

-He previously led NHS DigiTrials, a collaboration with NHS Digital to facilitate the safe and efficient use of NHS data for clinical trials.
-He is Chief Executive of Protas, a not-for-profit company focused on smarter randomised trials for better public health.
-He leads the Good Clinical Trials Collaborative (www.goodtrials.org) in the development and implementation of guidelines for randomised controlled trials, supported by the Wellcome Trust and Bill & Melinda Gates Foundation.
-In 2021, he was appointed to the Pandemic Preparedness Partnership (PPP) leading to the publication of the G7 100 Days Mission to Respond to Future Pandemic Threats which recommended significant regulatory improvements to facilitate the rapid generation of relevant and robust results from innovative randomised controlled trials.
+Much of his work seeks to facilitate the conduct of randomised controlled trials to address major public health issues: He leads the Good Clinical Trials Collaborative in the development, promotion and adoption of guidelines for randomised controlled trials, supported by the Wellcome Trust and Bill & Melinda Gates Foundation.
+He leads Protas, a not-for-profit organisation focused on smarter randomised trials for better public health.
+In 2021, he was appointed to the Pandemic Preparedness Partnership leading to the publication of the G7 100 Days Mission to Respond to Future Pandemic Threats which recommended significant regulatory improvements to facilitate the rapid generation of relevant and robust results from innovative randomised controlled trials.

 IN the News